Duty of Members to Report

 If you are an RPN and would like to discuss the issue or if you are not sure whether an incident should be reported to the College, contact the College’s Registrar or Deputy Registrar.

 * Members of the College are Registered Psychiatric Nurses and Graduate Psychiatric Nurses.

 If a Complaint is Filed Against You

-You will be asked to respond to the complaint, in writing.
-Document everything that you remember about the incident(s).
 Do not speak to the complainant about the matter.
 Do not speak to any potential witnesses about the matter.
 Trying to influence the complainant or any potential witnesses could be construed as professional misconduct.

 The Registrar reviews all complaints and employer reports to determine if they should be referred to the College’s Complaints Investigation Committee.

 The Complaints Investigation Committee investigates complaints and, where appropriate, resolves them informally and/or makes other decisions as set out in The Regulated Health Professions Act.

 Once a decision is made, you will be informed of the decision in writing.
 The complainant is also informed of the decision.